ncarll/reactive-microservice/README.md

 # Reactive Microservices Sample

 - Services communicate directly over TCP (or websocket) using RSocket.
 - Services can also accept any assigned port.
-The port and hostname are reported to the Eureka server and distributed to ``@DiscoveryClient`` instances.
+The port and hostname/IP are reported to the Eureka server (or Consul) and distributed to ``@DiscoveryClient`` instances.
 - Gateway service is also a client of Eureka and can automatically locate and load balance (Ribbon) requests.

 ## To Run